YusufMogultay/HastaneRandevuOtomasyonu/README.md

-# HastaneRandevuOtomasyonu
+# Appointment system
-C# ve SQL dili kullanarak masaüstü uygulaması geliştirdim.
+It is a desktop app using C# and Sql.
 Coder: Yusuf Moğultay yusufmglty@gmail.com